Photo by Tamara West

 - Cut chicken thighs into bite-sized pieces and place them in a bowl.

-- Add ginger, crushed garlic, soy sauce, sake black pepper.
+- Add ginger, crushed garlic, soy sauce, sake and a couple of grinds of black pepper.
 Mix together well, cover and refrigerate for 1-2 hours.

 - Heat approximately 4cm vegetable oil in a wok until just smoking.

-- Into a clean paper bag add potato starch (or you could use cornflour).and dredge the chicken pieces by shaking them in the bag.
+- Into a clean paper bag add potato starch or cornflour and dredge the chicken pieces by shaking them in the bag.

 - Shake off excess and fry in batches, turning until crispy and a light golden colour.